 Bet you didn’t think you could learn to paddleboard in LA!

-But my new favourite stopover spot of Marina del Rey has water activities galore, so it would have been rude not to give paddleboarding a crack.
+I love staying in Santa Monica when I visit, but on this trip I went a little further south, along the coast to Marina del Rey.
+Being a marina, it has water activities galore, so it would have been rude not to give paddleboarding a crack.

 I walked around the lagoon with families swimming and other paddleboarding – even with a pet on the front – to PHINS Club who have paddleboards, kayaks and row boats.
 My quest was to spend half an hour paddling around the marina without getting wet.

 They grabbed a board off the rack and put it in the water and I was fortunate that a confident couple arrived just as I was learning the getting-on technique so I was able to watch.
 Then it was my turn.